 Inside Pena Palace

 To truly live out your prince/princess dreams, be sure to take the time to walk through the interior of Pena Palace.
-The inside of the palace is set up to serve as the summer residence of the royal family, and is full of period appropriate furniture, paintings, and other artwork.
+The beauty of the outside is enough for the perfect Sintra day trip, but the inside of the palace is also incredible to see.
+It is set up to serve as the summer residence of the royal family, and is full of period appropriate furniture, paintings, and other artwork.

 Usually when exploring European palaces you only get to see the fancy sitting rooms, dining rooms, and bedrooms of the royal elite.
 However Pena Palace also allows you to see the working kitchen of the palace, which is a unique perspective and makes you appreciate our modern appliances.